andGarc/andGarc.github.io/_posts/2021-04-02-open-source-geospatial-stack.md

 Select your instance from the instance dropdown, leave everything else as is and click Associate.

-You EC2 instance is not ready and can be accessed via SSH.
+Your EC2 instance is not ready and can be accessed via SSH.
 We know install [Geoserver](http://geoserver.org) and [PostGIS](https://postgis.net) on it.

 ---